tjwoodall/other-deductions-api/README.md

 ## Viewing Open API Spec (OAS) docs

-To view documentation locally ensure the Obligations API is running, and run api-documentation-frontend:
+To view documentation locally ensure the Other Deductions API is running, and run api-documentation-frontend:
 `./run_local_with_dependencies.sh`
 Then go to http://localhost:9680/api-documentation/docs/openapi/preview and use this port and version:
 `http://localhost:7797/api/conf/1.0/application.yaml`